-As we enter a new year, the need for change management is greater than ever.
-People – and their wellbeing and success at work and in change – are increasingly valued and addressed.
+As we enter the second half of the year, the need for change management is greater than ever.
+People —and their wellbeing and success at work and in change—are increasingly valued and addressed.
 Organizations face an unprecedented velocity of change and increasing demand to deliver results and outcomes.

 Several emergent, innovative solution development approaches have caused some to question the need for change management.
-Yet these people-focused techniques are actually great potential allies rather than replacements for our discipline of change management that is aimed at preparing, equipping and supporting individual transitions.
+Yet these people-focused techniques are great potential allies, rather than replacements for our discipline of change management that aims to prepare, equip and support individual transitions.
 In 2019, we need better change management and more skilled practitioners than ever before.

-To start the conversation about why we need more change management today, it is important to make sure we are talking about the same (or at least a similar) “it” – because there are a variety of perspectives on what change management even is.
-While there are many definitions of change management, I’ll offer up a few points to establish a foundation for the change management discussion.
+To start the conversation about why we need more change management today, it is important to make sure we are talking about the same (or at least a similar) “it” because there are multiple perspectives on what change management even is.
+Although there are many definitions of change management, I’ll offer a few points to establish a foundation for the change management discussion.

 Change management is:

 For the last several years, I’ve been observing and starting to write about what I’m calling the “rehumanization” of the workplace.
-The buildup is worth a read (when it’s ready), but here is the punchline: Organizations are placing more value and priority on their people, as people.
+The buildup is worth a read (when it’s ready), but here's the punchline: Organizations are placing more value and priority on their people, as people.

 At the meta level, we are placing more value on our fellow human beings inside the figurative walls of our organizations.
 Now, apply this perspective to change.
 When we value our people more in times of change, we intentionally prepare, equip and support them through change instead of dropping it on them and letting them fend for themselves.